-Zanzibar is surely one of Africa's most evocative place names, up there with Timbuktu in Mali and Casablanca in Morocco.
-Its sultry tropical climate, Islamic influences and multitude of dreamy white sand beaches make it a hugely popular holiday destination - whether as part of a tailor made tour combined with a safari on the Tanzania mainland, or as a stand-alone beach holiday.
+The name Zanzibar is surely one of Africa's most evocative, up there with Timbuktu in Mali and Casablanca in Morocco.
+Its sultry tropical climate, Islamic influences and multitude of dreamy white sand beaches make it truly idyllic destination, whether combined with a safari on the African mainland, or as a beach holiday in its own right.

 The state of Zanzibar comprises two islands, Unjuga - Zanzibar Island - and Pemba, to the north.
 Both have palm-lined beaches fringed by coral reefs, and their idyllic coastlines feature some of Tanzania's most luxurious beach resorts.
 Dhows are a familiar sight off the coast, transporting vanilla, cloves and other spices, or trawling for fish.
 Snorkelling and diving are popular activities, while a tour of the spice plantations and a visit to Stone Town on Zanzibar are also highly recommended.